Shrinking the Blob

-Shrinking the Blob is the first full-length album by American post-grunge band Oleander.
-It was released independently on Fine Records.
-Several tracks would be re-released on the band's major label debut, February Son, including the hit single "Why I'm Here."
-The song "Jimmy Shaker Day" was also included on the 2001 follow-up, Unwind.
+Shrinking the Blob is the debut studio album by American rock band Oleander.
+It was released independently on July 29, 1997, through Fine Records.
+Several tracks would be re-recorded and released on the band's next album and major label debut, February Son (1999), including the hit single "Why I'm Here."
+The song "Jimmy Shaker Day" was also included on the 2001 follow-up Unwind.